cofoundry-cms/Cofoundry.Docs/src/User Areas/Controlling Access.md

 When access is denied, the "violation action" associated with the broken rules is invoked.
 Options include:

-- **Redirect to Login:** If selected, then if the user is not logged in they will be redirected to the login page associated with the user area specified in the rules.
+- **Redirect to Sign In:** If selected, then if the user is not signed in they will be redirected to the sign in page associated with the user area specified in the rules.
-- **Default Action:** The default action applies if "Redirect to Login" is not selected, or if the user is logged in but does not meet the rule criteria i.e. correct user area, but incorrect role.
+- **Default Action:** The default action applies if "Redirect to Sign In" is not selected, or if the user is signed in but does not meet the rule criteria i.e. correct user area, but incorrect role.
 Options include "Error", which returns a 403 error result, or "Not Found" which returns a 404 result.